Logan Seavey: USAC National Sprints

 On, August 23, 2019 Seavey picked up his first USAC National Sprint win at the Kokomo Speedway with Reinbold/Underwood Racing.

 POWRi National Midget League

 Seavey has competed part-time in the POWRi National Midget League in the No. 67 for Keith Kunz Motorsports.
 In 2017 in his rookie season Seavey recorded 2 victories and the championship.

+Midget Racing in New Zealand

+During the 2024/25 season, Seavey raced a Midget in New Zealand, driving for Green Way Racing.
+On January 4, 2025, Seavey came 3rd in the New Zealand Midget Championship, behind Michael "Buddy" Kofoid and Australian Kaidon Brown.
+He then departed New Zealand to attempt the 3-peat at the Chili Bowl Nationals.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)

 Camping World Truck Series

 ARCA Menards Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)